 Speak With a New York Employment Discrimination Attorney Today

 Too many New York workers lose out on the benefits of anti-discrimination laws because they fail to understand or follow the applicable legal deadlines.
 Do not put yourself in this situation.
-If you have been the victim of illegal or discriminatory acts at work, you should contact a qualified New York employment law attorney as soon as possible.
+If you have been the victim of illegal or discriminatory acts at work, you should contact a qualified New York employment attorney as soon as possible.
 Even if you are not prepared to file an immediate claim or lawsuit, an employment discrimination lawyer can walk you through the legal process and make sure you do not defeat your own case before it begins.
-Contact the Law Offices of Mahir S. Nisar, Attorney at Law, if you need to speak with an attorney today.
+Contact the Law Offices of Nisar Law Group, P.C., if you need to speak with an attorney today.